 Day 14: LUANG PRABANG - VIENTIANE (B)

-Morning transfer to airport for flight to Vientiane.
-Meet guide at Vientian airport and transfer to hotel.
-After some rest in the hotel.
-Visit the attractions in Vientiane.
+In the morning get transferred to airport for flight to Vientiane.
+Meet guide at Vientiane airport and transfer to hotel.
+After some rest in the hotel, visit the attractions in Vientiane.
 Vientiane is the capital city of Laos.
 This is a calm city with a magic appeal, attractive tree-lined roads, remarkable temples and lively markets.
 We will travel around many places of interest of the city that includes Pha That Luang- a luminous golden stupa which possibly is the most significant national monument in Laos.
 Then Ho Pha Keo which was the formal royal temple previously but at present a museum with beautiful examples of Buddhist statuettes like: Wat Si Saket; and Patuxai, a monumental arch motivated by the Arc de Triomphe, but effected with Lao design.
-Overnight in Vientiane at Mercure Vientiane Hotel- 4*/Similar
+Overnight in Vientiane at Mercure Vientiane Hotel- 4*/Similar.

 Day 15: VIENTIANE-BANGKOK (B)

-After leisurely breakfast.
-Transfer to airport for the flight back to Bangkok and connect your flight back to home.
-Service ends.
+After leisurely breakfast, get transferred to airport for the flight back to Bangkok and connect your flight back home.

 - An English-speaking guide.

-- Accommodation in hotels as mentioned above or similar on twin sharing basis.
+- Accommodation in hotels as mentioned or similar on twin sharing basis.

 - Flight ticket(s) as mentioned in the itinerary.